Lokesh33335/STM32_ADC_DMA_Timer_UART/README.md

 ## Connections
-1.Connect buck converter (+)pin to PA0 of stm 32
+1. Connect buck converter (+)pin to PA0 of stm 32
-2.Buck converter (-)pin to GND of stm32
+2. Buck converter (-)pin to GND of stm32

 ## Notes